kishankumar8/Student_Performance_model/README.md

 # Student_Performance_model .

-In this repo i make a ml model that predict the studnt performance .
+In this repository i make a ml model that predict the studnt performance .

 # Workflow